isomerpages/nparks-naturekakis/_nature-kakis-network/Chapters/Starting a Chapter.md

 </style>

 <section>
-<p align="justify">As part of our initiative, we will partner with you and provide training to help you and other community leaders set up Nature Kakis chapters in each constituency.
-These chapters can organise various City in Nature-related activities such as tree planting, therapeutic horticulture activities and guided walks for the community.
-For enquiries related to starting a chapter in your constituency, click <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/nk-formsg-enquiries">here</a>.</p></section>
+<p align="justify">As part of the initiative, National Parks Board (NParks) will partner with you and provide training to help you and other community leaders set up Nature Kakis chapters in each constituency.
+By setting up a Nature Kakis chapter and joining the Network, you can play an active role in promoting environmental awareness and conservation in your community, while also fostering a sense of community and belonging among its members.
+If you are interested in starting a Nature Kakis chapter in your constituency, please click <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/nk-formsg-enquiries">here</a>.</p></section>